syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}

-> Note: While loading from memory stream please make sure the stream’s Position property is set to 0.
+N> While loading from memory stream please make sure the stream’s Position property is set to 0.

 ## Localization